 Sexuality and Gender Law Clinic

-The clinic emphasizes multidimensional lawyering, which is the practice of being strategic, smart, and creative in identifying and deploying resources to advocate for social change.
-The Clinic's projects encompass all forms of advocacy.
-This includes:
+The clinic emphasized multidimensional lawyering, which is the practice of being strategic, smart, and creative in identifying and deploying resources to advocate for social change.
+The Clinic's projects encompassed all forms of advocacy.
+This included:

 - Public policy development

 These products and more are all produced by Columbia Law Sexuality and Gender Law Clinic students who spend a semester or more in the clinic's intensive learning and working environment.
 While participating in the Sexuality and Gender Law Clinic, students honed lawyering and advocacy skills while working directly on cutting-edge sexuality and gender law issues and providing vital assistance to lawyers and organizations throughout the country and the world that advocate for the equality and safety of women and lesbians, gay men, bisexuals, and transgender individuals.

 Clinical Education at Columbia Law School

 Further information about Clinical Education (Law Clinics that Columbia Law School students may participate in for course credit) can be found at Columbia Law School's Experiential Learning Page: Experiential Learning.